qvieth/mynote23/index.md

 that IOP lesson about criteria -> already forget, look back the old PPT IOP

 - research
   - have big question then **narrow it down by doing literature review-**

 research question: do different goal setting leads to/correlate with different work job related well-being(workaholism, work engagement and burnout)

 - cIV: differnt kinds of setting goals(this need to clarified by reading some literature review to see if some one has define it)
 - cDV: workaholism, work engagement, burnout

 literature review part will include:

 - Workaholism, work engagement, and burnout are three different kinds of job-related well-being (Schaufeli et al., 2008)
 - Three major contributors to the study of goals and motivation from the field of social cognition are introduced and their work summarized.
 They include: (i) Deci and Ryan's Self-Determination Model; (ii) Emmons' work on goals and personal strivings, and (iii) Karniol and Ross' discussion of temporal influences on goal-setting.
 - -> currently i need to read these work to see how goal setting are defined... -> i'm planning to add these works to my literature review

 method: i have found that structural equation model would help me to solve this question as it:"measure and analyze the relationships of observed and latent variables", but i'm not sure how to exactly do it yet

-- my idea is based on the work by Ilona van Beek* :"For Fun, Love, or Money: What Drives Workaholic, Engaged, and Burned-Out Employees at Work?", the author research tried to link how differnt kinds of motivation(defined by Ryan and Deci, 4 kinds of motivation ranged from autonomy to controlled spectrum) linked with diffferent kind of job related well-being
+- my idea is based on the work by Ilona van Beek\* :"For Fun, Love, or Money: What Drives Workaholic, Engaged, and Burned-Out Employees at Work?", the author research tried to link how differnt kinds of motivation(defined by Ryan and Deci, 4 kinds of motivation ranged from autonomy to controlled spectrum) linked with diffferent kind of job related well-being

 - Locke and Latham provide a well-developed goal-setting theory of motivation.
 The theory emphasizes the important relationship between goals and performance.
 - Research supports predictions that the most effective performance seems to result when goals are specific and challenging, when they are used to evaluate performance and linked to feedback on results, and create commitment and acceptance
 -
 - https://letschinese.com/chinese-version-of-youtube/
 - baidu, youku
 - only you can know what something is good or bad for you
 - you must have a good sense of right and wrong

 - linking words/ transition for presentation <- google more for this

   - https://www.londonschool.com/blog/30-useful-phrases-presentations-english/
   - https://www.linkedin.com/pulse/52-phrases-better-flowing-english-presentations-steven-hobson
   - https://emedia.rmit.edu.au/learninglab/sites/default/files/Oral_presentations_signalling_2014_Accessible.pdf